I Inherited $50,000, and My Retirement is Fully Funded. Where's the Best Place to Store It for Maximum Growth?

 Use this Bankrate tool to compare and find your best option quickly:

 What happens if you need the cash before the CD matures?
 You'll pay a significant early withdrawal fee.
 On a five-year CD, your penalties could be anywhere from six months to one year of earned interest, equating to hundreds of dollars lost.
-So, only do this approach if it works for your cash flow.
+Only do this approach if it works for your cash flow.

-Recommended account: SchoolFirst Federal Credit Union has a five-year CD with a 4.15% APY.
+Recommended account.
+SchoolFirst Federal Credit Union has a five-year CD with a 4.15% APY.
 You'll make $11,272.61 in earned interest with a $50,000 deposit if you lock it in today.

 Scenario 3: I want to earn a higher rate with cash flexibility